 Complaints about SEND provision in our school should be made to the class teacher/SENDCO/headteacher in the first instance.
-They will then be referred to the school's complaints policy.
+If the response received at this point is not acceptable then parents/carers will be referred to the school's complaints policy.